hoxi/cmake-mux/README.md

 ![main_mux_win.png](docs/main_mux_win.png)

 The action “Select CMake Mux Project...” can be bound to a custom keyboard shortcut.
-Invoking it shows a popup with the first nine projects.
+Invoking it shows a popup with the first nine pinned projects.
 Press a digit to load the corresponding project, or use the arrow keys and Enter.

 ![select_mux_proj.png](docs/select_mux_proj.png)

 > [!NOTE]
-> The plugin has no additional settings.
-It simply extends the CLion UI to streamline multi‑project CMake workflows.
+> The plugin has no additional settings settings panel.
+It simply extends the CLion UI to streamline
+> multi‑project CMake workflows.

 ## Future

-This plugin exists solely to simplify switching CMake projects in CLion.
-If CLion adds similar functionality natively, this plugin will become unnecessary.
+The plugin will receive updates as long as CLion/Jetbrains continue to support the APIs and hooks used by the plugin.
+And if Jetbrains ever decides to add a similar features to CLion, this plugin will be obsolete.
+See this [feature request](https://youtrack.jetbrains.com/issue/CPP-1537) for more details.